Trace amine: List of trace amines

 While not trace amines themselves, the classical monoamines norepinephrine, serotonin, and histamine are all partial agonists at the human TAAR1 receptor; dopamine is a high-affinity agonist at human TAAR1.
 N-Methyltryptamine and N,N-dimethyltryptamine are endogenous amines in humans, however, their human TAAR1 binding has not been determined as of 2015.

+Concentrations

+Trace amines are so-named because they are present in the nervous system at trace or very low concentrations.
+These concentrations are much lower than for classical monoamine neurotransmitters like serotonin, dopamine, and norepinephrine.
+However, the rapid metabolic turnover of trace amines, consequent to strong susceptibility to monoamine oxidases, is suggestive that they may be present as chemical synapses at much higher concentrations than predicted by steady-state measures.

 History

 A thorough review of trace amine-associated receptors that discusses the historical evolution of this research particularly well is that of Grandy.